ratel-enclave/ratel-sdk/README.md

 ### Compile and Run the Code Samples in the Hardware Mode
 If you use an Intel SGX hardware enabled machine, you can run the code samples in Hardware mode.
-Ensure that you install Ratel SGX driver and Ratel SGX PSW installer on the machine.
+Ensure that you install Intel(R) SGX driver and Intel(R) SGX PSW installer on the machine.
-See the earlier topic, *Build and Install the Ratel SGX Driver*, for information on how to install the Ratel SGX driver.
+See the earlier topic, *Build and Install the Intel(R) SGX Driver*, for information on how to install the Intel(R) SGX driver.
-See the later topic, *Install Ratel SGX PSW*, for information on how to install the PSW package.
+See the later topic, *Install Intel(R) SGX PSW*, for information on how to install the PSW package.
 - Compile and run each code sample in Hardware mode, Debug build, as follows:
 ```
   $ cd SampleCode/LocalAttestation